Funding Your Summer Public Interest Position

 * * *

 Eligibility: 1L and 2L students.
-Preference for internship focusing on international human rights issues and working in foreign countries.
+Preference for internship focusing on international human rights issues.
 Must have received an offer from employer.

 Obligations of Award: Work a minimum of 10 weeks.
 Notify the school of your arrival and progress in summer placement.
 Submit a written report during the Fall, speak at a student panel regarding your summer experience.
 Collect information about your organization and other local groups to share with the law school.